LisaHackett97/MS1-Dog-Daycare/README.md

 - Be able to enquire/book services online.
   - A contact form is provided on the services/more info page, with links to the form provided on all pages, for quick and easy access.
 This form requires users to give a reason for contact: booking a service/asking a question/other.
 Space is provided for user to give more details on the query.
+  - Social media links are also provided in the footer, which would enable user to contact business through these sites.

 - Look at pictures of dogs in the day care.
   - Three images are provided on the home pages, aligned with each section of content.